ctava-msft/ai-workshop/readme.md

 * Set up a Conversational RAG Flow
 * Emulated chat interactions and testing

-Here are links to the execrises that are included in this workshop:
+Here are links to the exercises that are included in this workshop:

 [Use the Azure AI Foundry Playground](01_01.md)